sci-kid/Python-Programming-Examples/README.md

 # Python-Programming-Examples
-These Programs examples are solved by myself (and cover a wide range of programming areas in Computer Science).
+These Programs examples are solved by myself (which cover a wide range of programming areas in Computer Science).